KitKat1930/Learning-HTML/README.md

 To make it so selecting one radio button automatically deselects the other, both buttons must have a name attribute with the same value.
 - input name="cookie" type="radio" id="chocolatechip"

+If your radio buttons do not have a value attribute, the form data will make all the id attributes = on.
+This is not useful when you have multiple buttons.
+For convenience, you can set the button's value attribute to the same value as its id attribute.